 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Many employees will be provided with a computer in order to perform their duties as an employee.
-In the vast majority of circumstances, this should not give rise to a benefit and so there will be no reporting requirements.
+In the vast majority of circumstances, this will not give rise to a benefit and so there will be no reporting requirements.

 Where an employer provides an employee with a computer or laptop and it is solely for business purposes then, as with other business equipment provided, there are no tax or reporting consequences under ITEPA 2003, s 316 if: